 Steel, Concrete, Glass and Wood are the four most prominent materials used in modern buildings.
 By principle, modern architecture promoted the concept of truth and justice to the materials used and not ornamenting or plastering them with some other artificial material.
 What is inside should be reflected outside!

-Material plays a vital role while designing building facade.
+Material plays a vital role while designing a building facade.
 Here are magnificent 7 Materials That Look The Best On The Facade

-The purpose is the Essence
+The Purpose is the Essence

 Image credit: Pixabay

 The best example of this principle is Guggenheim Museum in New York, designed by architect Frank Lloyd Wright.
 This museum resembles a ribbon getting unfolded depicting the movements of the people as they move around the art displays and galleries in the museum.